 I don’t generally advocate for homeopathy due to the lack of evidence that it actually works.
 There are two exceptions, however.
 Nelsons Teetha granules, which genuinely seems to give Ursula relief from teething pain, and arnica.

-My experience with arnica, which I’ve taken for various bumps and bruises since childhood, has been generally positive and it’s a staple in our first aid kit.
-I took it every 2-4 hours for a week after giving birth and, along with postpartum herbs, it was extremely helpful for my physical recovery.
+My experience with arnica, which I’ve taken for various bumps and bruises since childhood, has always been positive.
+It’s a staple in our first aid kit.
+I took it every 2-4 hours for a week after giving birth and it was extremely helpful for my physical recovery.

 Essentials #7: Bengkung belly wrap

 This isn’t something I’ve tried myself but, given that I still have a mum tum 18-months postpartum, I wish I had!